Nonzzo/csvserver-assignment/solution/README.md

 to generate the file with the name part-1-logs run: docker logs [container_id] >& part-1-logs (container_id is the name of your container from the command docker ps)

+## Part II

+0. to delete the running container run: docker stop [container_name] docker rm [container_name]

+1. to create a docker-compose.yaml file for the setup from part 1. open a new file with the command: vi docker-compose.yaml and paste the following content:

+ version: "3"
+ services:
+     csvserver:
+         image: infracloudio/csvserver:latest
+         container_name: csvserver
+         environment:
+             - "CSVSERVER_BORDER=Orange"

+         ports:
+             - 9393:9300
+         volumes:
+             - /home/ubuntu/inputFile:/csvserver/inputdata/